 - Beware of bank charges

 Many clients don’t make arrangements with their bank outside of Israel before making Aliyah.
 When they decide they are ready to move money to Israel, they call the bank or go online and find they must walk into their branch in order to make the wire transfer.
 Make sure to speak with your “home” bank so you have the ability to transfer your money internationally before making Aliyah!

 There are certain costs and charges to take into account before transferring your funds when making Aliyah.
 The international wire transfer cost from the US is around $40 and from the UK, £20.
 On the Israeli side, there is a receiving charge at all banks that can run anywhere from $20-$150 just for the “convenience” of accepting and depositing the money into your account.
 There is a commission charge as well for converting your funds and the bank gives you a standard (read: poor) exchange rate for most normal transfers.

 Of course, with IsraTransfer there are no receiving charges or commissions taken for our services.
 We simply give you a better rate than your bank and absorb the other bank fees for you.
 We make money only on the difference in the rate we get from the bank and the rate we pass on to our clients, which is still a better rate than your bank would provide.

-3) Budgeting and currency fluctuations
+3) Budgeting and currency exchange rate fluctuations

-Exchange rate fluctuations can affect budgeting for buying a home or making other large transfers.
+Exchange rate fluctuations in the shekel can affect budgeting for buying a home or making other large transfers.
 For example, you have budget of 12,000 Shekels per month.
 Assuming an exchange rate of 4.0, you are setting your budget at $3000 per month to live off.
 However, in reality the exchange rate can and will change as it does every few seconds.
 It is best to work your budget on a worst case scenario rate of around 3.2 (about the lowest in a few years) to ensure you are safe from any fluctuations within that range.